Bayesian inference of three-dimensional gas maps: II. Galactic HI

-What all of the previous attempts ignore is an important physical constraint that the reconstructed gas density needs to satisfy and that can be exploited in reconstructing the gas density.
-All processes determining the gas distribution lead to spatial correlations, be it on large scales (spiral arms from density waves, e.g.~\citealt{shu2016}, disk profile from gravitational collapse) or small scales (turbulence of the ISM, e.g.~\citealt{kolmogorov1941}).
-There are theoretical arguments and numerical simulations suggesting that the statistics of the three-dimensional gas density is log-normal~\citep{nordlund1999,ostriker2001}.
+All these previous attempts ignore an important physical constraint that the reconstructed gas density needs to satisfy and that can be exploited in reconstructing the gas density.
+All processes determining the gas distribution lead to spatial correlations, be it on large scales (spiral arms from density waves; e.g.~\citealt{shu2016}, disk profile from gravitational collapse) or small scales (turbulence of the ISM; e.g.~\citealt{kolmogorov1941}).
+Some theoretical arguments and numerical simulations suggest that the statistics of the three-dimensional gas density is log-normal~\citep{nordlund1999,ostriker2001}.
 Such a log-normal field can be characterised by the two-point correlation in coordinate space.
 Under the additional assumption of (spatial) stationarity and isotropy, the two-point function in harmonic space becomes a function of the wave number only, the power spectrum.
 Reconstructing the gas density under the constraint of a known or to be determined correlation structure is a Bayesian inference problem.
-The Bayesian nature allows reconstructing not only the gas density, but also obtaining an estimate of its uncertainty.
-Note that this method has been successfully applied to a deprojection of the three-dimensional distribution of \Htwo{} in the Galaxy~\citep{mertsch2021b}.
+The Bayesian nature allows us to reconstruct not only the gas density, but also to obtain an estimate of its uncertainty.
+This method has been successfully applied to a deprojection of the three-dimensional distribution of \Htwo{} in the Galaxy~\citep{mertsch2021b}.

-For the problem at hand, taking into account the correlations should help with overcoming a number of the above mentioned short comings.
+For the problem at hand, a number of the above-mentioned short comings can be overcome when the correlations are taken into account.
 For instance, the kinematic distance ambiguity can be resolved by demanding that the reconstructed gas density globally satisfy the correlation structure.
-Such correlations can also help where no distance information is available, that is in the directions of $\ell = 0^{\circ}$ and $\ell = \pm 180^{\circ}$.
-Given that the gas density model is probabilistic, the uncertainty will be naturally increased in spatial regions for which the data is less constraining.
+These correlations can also help where no distance information is available, that is in the directions of $\ell = 0^{\circ}$ and $\ell = \pm 180^{\circ}$.
+Given that the gas density model is probabilistic, the uncertainty will naturally be larger in spatial regions for which the data are less constraining.
 Finally, the data model employed takes the presence of noise into account, thus providing some denoising of the observational data.